Top 6 Internal Linking Best Practices for SEO in 2024

 It’s always better to play it safe, especially if Google ever changes its mind through an algorithm update.

-As a rule of thumb, always seek to diversify the anchor texts used for internal links pointing to a single page.
+As a rule of thumb, it’s a good practice to diversify the anchor texts used for internal links pointing to a particular page.
 This keeps your internal link profile looking natural.

 B. Make anchor texts descriptive

-In connection with preventing exact-match anchors, making anchor texts descriptive is one solution to achieve this.
+In connection with preventing exact-match anchors, making anchor texts descriptive is another good practice to achieve this.

 You may add a few words or use synonyms to exact-match anchor texts to make them partial-match.
 For instance, below are two internal links from LinkStorm’s resource pages leading to our dedicated resource on what are internal links.